cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 Unfortunately, due to time constrains, I wasn't able to find a teacher who is interested in teaching blockchain to interview.
 #pagebreak()
 == Intital Sucess Criteria
 These are the initial Success Criteria (SC) which is what I am aiming for while developing a MVP (Minimum Viable Product).
 As I am developing in an agile methodology, the Success Critea might be ammended or new Success Criteria might be added in the process of iterations.
+In further on in this document, I will refer my Success Criteria with SC.

 === Success Criteria
 #table(